A man and woman meeting with their property manager

 • Foreign business entities must supply proof that the business entity is licensed as a foreign broker — such as a real estate license history from the other state.

-How often do you need to renew your license?
+How often do you need to renew the real estate license for your business entity?

 Do individual property managers need to be licensed in Texas?

 The answer depends on what duties the property manager performs for the property owner.
-If the property manager gets paid to show or lease the property for the owner, a license is required.
-A license is also required if the property manager accepts or deposits rent from the tenant of a single-family residential real property unit.
+If the property manager gets paid to show or lease the property for the owner, an individual real estate broker license is required.
+A license is also required if the property manager accepts, or deposits rent from the tenant of a single-family residential property unit.

 Note: If you operate a property management company and engage in leasing activity, the rental agent employee who solicits a prospect by phone must also be licensed.